A theoretical framework of the scaled Gaussian stochastic process in prediction and calibration: Discretized scaled Gaussian stochastic process

 One may numerically maximize the profile likelihood in (\ref{equ:profile}) to estimate the parameters.
 Note $\lambda_z$ reflects one's tolerance of how good a mathematical model should predict the reality without the discrepancy function and thus this parameter may be chosen based on the expert knowledge.
-Because of the conditions discussed in Theorem~\ref{thm:L_2_convergence}, $\lambda_z$ may also be fixed to be proportional to $\lambda^{-1/2}$ or be related to the number of sample size.
-The Bayesian methods for estimating the parameters are also discussed in \cite{gu2018sgasp} and implemented in ``RobustCalibration" package on CRAN \cite{gu2018robustcalibrationpackage}.
+Because of the conditions discussed in Theorem~\ref{thm:L_2_convergence}, $\lambda_z$ may be fixed to be proportional to $\lambda^{-1/2}$ or be related to the sample size.
+For all numerical examples, we fix $\lambda_z=( \lambda ||\tilde {\bm \gamma} || )^{-1/2} $, where $\lambda=\sigma^2_0/(\sigma^2 n)$ and $\tilde {\bm \gamma}=(\tilde { \gamma}_1,...,\tilde { \gamma}_{p})^T$, with $\tilde { \gamma}_i$ being the normalized range parameter (normalized by the length of each coordinate of the input variable).
+The inclusion of the range parameters is due to the confounding issue between the range parameter and the variance parameter of the process, whereas the ratio of these parameters can typically be estimated consistently from the data \citep{zhang2004inconsistent}.

-Some model parameters in a GaSP model, such as the range and variance parameters, are also unidentifiable in certain scenario when the sampling model is assumed to be a GaSP \cite{zhang2004inconsistent,zhang2005towards}.
-The consistent estimation of the model parameters, such as the range parameters, regularization parameter and scaling parameter, is an open problem and a future direction.